 Why use Windows Virtual Desktop in my Business?

-With Windows Virtual Desktop requiring less IT management overheads, this approach separates your operating systems, data and apps from local hardware which can be quite appealing especially knowing that the risk of confidential information being left on a personal device is greatly reduced.
+Windows Virtual Desktop requires less IT management overheads.
+Therefore this approach separates your operating systems, data and apps from local hardware.
+This is appealing because the risk of confidential information being left on a personal device is greatly reduced.

-Windows Virtual Desktop Security:
+Windows Virtual Desktop Security

 Windows Virtual Desktop Security uses reverse connect technology.
-Which eliminates the need to open inbound ports directly into the WVD which reduces the risk of attack.
-You can fully utilise and control the environment using Azure AD Security Services via Azure MFA and/or CA.
+Which eliminates the need to open inbound ports directly into the WVD.
+This reduces the risk of attack.
+And you can fully utilise and control the environment using Azure AD Security Services via Azure MFA and/or CA.

 What are Host Pools?

 Host pool is a collection of virtual machines which will serve the users as session hosts.
 Each machine in the pool should have the same OS and configuration.
 There are two categories of Host pool operations:

 - Personal – Individual users will get their own session host.

 - Pooled –This will allow multiple users to login into any session host within the pool.